-130 FUNDAMENTALS OF PHYSICS 4 UNITS
+130 FUNDAMENTALS OF PHYSICS 4 UNIT

-Prerequisite: MATH 178 or 180 with a grade of "C" or better or "CR" or concurrent enrollment
+Prerequisite: MATH 178 or 180 or equivalent with a grade of "C" or better or "CR"

 This course is a calculus-based problem solving as well as a philosophical approach to physical phenomena such as force, linear and rotational motion and energy, simple harmonic motion and wave behavior, heat and thermodynamics.
 Laboratory experience is an integral part of the course.